FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Benchmark Construction

 \section{Benchmark Construction}

 In this section, we describe the benchmark construction process, which involves (1) selecting FHIR-compatible questions, (2) generating natural language questions (NLQs) and answers, (3) verifying the NLQ–answer pairs, and (4) generating FHIR resource IDs that specify the patient data required to answer each question.
 The overall construction process is illustrated in Figure~\ref{fig:benchmark_construction}.
+The FHIR version used in FHIR-AgentBench is L7 FHIR R4 (v4.0.1), which follow the same FHIR version used in MIMIC-IV-FHIR-Demo ~\citep{bennett2024mimicivfhir}.